Hire a Private Jet to Prague

 Prague is located in one of the most centralized locations on the European continent, which makes this a bustling travel hotspot.
 Booking a private jet for your visit to and from the city is an ideal way to avoid the air traffic.
 Not only is this a more convenient mode of travel, but also, it mimics the luxury you're likely to experience during your time in the city.

-What are the closest airports to Prague by private jet?
+What are the closest airports to central Prague for private jet charter?

 |Prague Vaclav Havel||PRG||LKPR|